 Vegetarian & Allergy Diets

 We have an excellent vegetarian menu, and accommodate food allergies, gluten, and lactose free diets - with advance info.
 For lactose intolerant children, don't send lactose free milk, we supply it.
 If your child is seriously allergic: TELL US!
-Make sure the allergy info is on the Confidential Information Form and in addition, for your child’s safety, e-mail or phone Joanne before camp to make an allergy safety plan for your child (email@example.com).
+Make sure the allergy info is on the Camper Information Form and in addition, for your child’s safety, e-mail or phone Mara before camp to make an allergy safety plan for your child (email@example.com).

 We constantly tell campers that being sun-safe is a healthy necessity.
 We provide sunscreen at every outdoor activity and we often remind everyone to wear hats.
 But our experience is that many children are extremely resistant to hats and sunscreen.
 Please educate your children about the dangers of sun exposure.
 Send hats and sunscreen and tell your children that you expect them to come home with the sunscreen all used up and having worn hats so much that they have no tan.